 Melbourne's 2015 LEGO Christmas tree took over 1,200 hours to make.
-The tree is composed of over 200,000 LEGO bricks, and even more bricks were used in the making of the life-size Santa and his sleigh.
+The tree is composed of more than 200,000 LEGO bricks, and even more bricks were used in the making of the life-size Santa Claus and his sleigh.
 If you look closely at the display, it's definitely meant for an Australian Christmas.
-The decorations include kookaburras, cricket, and koalas.
+The decorations include kookaburras, cricket and koalas.
 And the life-size Santa is holding his surfboard.

 This year, Fed Square in Melbourne has a "Giant Christmas Bauble," which is still pretty cool but doesn't quite qualify for this list.

 Abu Dhabi’s Emirates Palace broke the record for most expensive Christmas tree.

 The hotel's Christmas tree from 2010 cost over $11 million to decorate.
 Yes, you read that correctly.
 It was covered in diamonds and precious gems from a local jeweler for a total of 181 pieces of expensive jewelry.

 A few days after the tree was unveiled, the hotel tried to distance itself from the ostentatious display of wealth, claiming that its lobby was simply "a venue for exhibiting the tree" and that the jeweler had decorated the tree at no cost.
 But Emirates Palace is no stranger to wealth; the hotel was home to the first gold vending machine.